Friday, March 22, 2019

 The CryptO'pinion?

-I'm impressed by the demo of Sam Nasty and, never in a million years, would I have imagined repeatably breaking out of prison could have been so much fun.
-Sure, there are a few bugs (that Jerome is in the process of fixing) and a few niggles that I'd like tweaked - like overly sensitive joystick controls and so few extra lives that are desperately needed.
+I'm impressed by the demo and, never in a million years, would I have imagined breaking out of prison could have been fun.
+Sure, there are a few bugs (that Jerome is in the process of fixing).
+Plus a few niggles that I'd like tweaked - like overly sensitive joystick controls and the desperate need for more lives.
+(WIP)

-Sam Nasty is a fantastic concept but I'm gobsmacked he didn't release this back in the day.
+Sam Nasty is a fantastic concept and I'm gobsmacked he didn't release this back in the day.
 I'm sure it would have gone down a storm!
-So please take time to download the demo and send him your feedback and support.
-What a great game!!
+So please take time to download the demo, have a play, and consider sending him your feedback and support.
+A thoroughly enjoyable and addictive game and well worth buying for pennies!!

-2 euros gets you the full game so please support Jerome & the ST scene!
+2 euros for the full game - support Jerome & the ST scene!